Cullercoats

-Cullercoats is a coastal settlement in the metropolitan borough of North Tyneside, Tyne and Wear, England.
+Cullercoats is a coastal village in the metropolitan borough of North Tyneside, Tyne and Wear, England.
 Historically in Northumberland, it has now been absorbed into the wider Tyneside conurbation, sitting between Tynemouth to the south and Whitley Bay to the north.
 The population of Cullercoats at the 2021 census was 6,232.

 There is a semi-circular sandy beach with cliffs and six caves, and the village is a popular destination for day-trippers.

-It also acts as an attractive dormitory town for nearby Newcastle upon Tyne.
-The name is thought to derive from dove (or "culver") cotes.
+Etymology

+The name Cullercoats, sometimes archaically Cullercotes, is of Old English origin and originally meant "dove cots", derived from the elements culfre ("dove, pidgeon") and cot ("cottage, hut, shelter, cot").